Falsa identidad

-Falsa identidad is an American drama television series created by Perla Farías and written by Sergio Mendoza.
+Falsa identidad (English: False Identity/Fake Identity) is an American drama television series created by Perla Farías and written by Sergio Mendoza.
 Produced by Telemundo Global Studios and Argos Comunicación.
 The series stars Camila Sodi and Luis Ernesto Franco.
 It premiered on Telemundo on 11 September 2018 and began airing on Netflix in 2019.

 The series was presented during the Telemundo upfront for the 2018–2019 television season, and revolves around two complete strangers who have to assume the identity of a solid marriage to escape their past and escape their enemies.

 On 21 January 2019, Telemundo confirmed that the show had been renewed for a second season.
 The season premiered on 22 September 2020 and concluded on 25 January 2021.